OriginProtocol/origin/DEVELOPMENT.md

 ```
 - origin-bridge on http://localhost:5000
-- origin-dapp on http://localhost:3000 (ethereum blockchain using ganache on http://localhost:8545)
+- origin-dapp on http://localhost:3000 (Ethereum blockchain using Ganache on http://localhost:8545)
 - origin-event-listener
 - origin-discovery (apollo server on http://localhost:4000)
 - origin-growth (apollo server on http://localhost:4001)